jerry153fish/jerry153fish.github.io/_posts/2017-11-09-ToyOS-development-journal-2.md

 tags: c++ os journal memory segment
 ---

 This is second part of ToyOS development journal.
-In the [first part](), we successfully print "Hello World" in a naked i386 system.
+In the [first part](https://jerry153fish.github.io/2017/11/08/ToyOS-development-journal-1.html), we successfully print "Hello World" in a naked i386 system.
 Now, let us move to memory management.

 ### Pre-knowledge

-Before we directly go to 32 bit, we need to learn how memory was handled in 8086.
-In [8086 Registers]() we know 8086 is 16 bits cpu whose ALU and registers are 16 bits.
+Before we directly jump to memory management of 32 bit, we need to learn how memory was handled in 8086.
+In [8086 Registers](https://jerry153fish.github.io/2016/01/01/8086-Registers.html) we know 8086 is 16 bits cpu whose ALU and registers are 16 bits.
 However, the address bus of 8086 is 20 bit -__-!.
 In other word, there is no way to access physical address (2^20 = 1M) with one register (2^16 = 64K).

 > According to Wiki 2017[^1], the 8086 shifts the 16-bit segment only four bits left before adding it to the 16-bit offset (16×segment + offset), therefore producing a 20-bit external (or effective or physical) address.